MatFX/MessageView/README.md

 Prototype to display incoming message in a dialog.

-In procject folder is a demo application named DemoMessageView.
+In project folder is a demo application named DemoMessageView.
 After starting this demo you see followed scene:

 ![DemoViewApp](https://github.com/MatFX/MessageView/blob/master/demoViewApp.png "DemoViewApp")